 For more information or to see the list of currently available trees, please contact: firstname.lastname@example.org.
 If you are ready to make a gift, please visit our donate page and indicate in the comment box that your gift is for a commemorative tree.

 Gifts of any amount can be made in honor or memory of an individual or group.
-Tribute gifts are a popular way to make a thoughtful gift recognizing a friend or family member while demonstrating support for the Arboretum.
-In response to each gift, a personalized card is sent to the honoree or his or her family, notifying them of the gift.
-To make a tribute gift, call 206-325-4510, or make a secure online gift here.
+Tribute gifts are a popular way to make a thoughtful gift while demonstrating your support of the Arboretum.
+In response to each gift, a personalized card will be sent to the family of the honoree notifying them of your gift.
+You can designate a gift as a tribute on our donate page.

 COMMEMORATIVE BENCHES [Program Currently on Hold]

 With a gift of $10,000, you may dedicate a bench in the Arboretum in memory or honor of an individual or group.
 Bench sites are pre-determined in accordance with the Arboretum’s Master Plan and are available on a first-come, first-served basis.
 The benches are replicas of the 1939 World’s Fair bench, featured in many Olmsted parks, including Central Park in New York City.
 A small brass plaque will be inscribed with your tribute and then mounted on the bench seat back.